thepaulmacca/thepaulmacca.github.io/_posts/2024-10-13-Kubernetes-Certification.md

 The lack of material for this exam is quite surprising compared to the CKA/CKAD given how tough it is, but a lot of people refer to this [YouTube CKS](https://youtu.be/d9xfB5qaOfg?si=xPbBVR9_Pts6kk-p) course by Killer Shell.
 It's **11 hours** long, so you'll have to break it down into small chunks as there's _a lot_ to take in.

-> This course hasn't been updated for a while now, and given the [upcoming changes to the exam](https://training.linuxfoundation.org/cks-program-changes/), you'll only be able to pick out certain parts of it.
+> This course hasn't been updated for a while now, and given the [upcoming changes to the exam](https://training.linuxfoundation.org/cks-program-changes/), you'll only be able to pick out certain parts of it for your study.
 {: .prompt-warning }

 ## CKS Killer Shell